 Here you will find information about the Committee membership and the work of the Committee.

-The Committee for Social Development will hold its next meeting on Thursday 6 November 2014 at 10.00am in Room 29 Parliament Buildings.
-The Committee will initially meet in closed session to consider legal and process issues in relation to its current Inquiry.
+The Committee for Social Development will hold its next meeting on Thursday 29 January 2015 at 10.00am in Room 29, Parliament Buildings, when the Committee will review its evidence on the Pensions Bill.
+The Committee will also meet in closed session to review the evidence regarding its ongoing Inquiry into a BBC Spotlight programme.

 In a BBC NI Spotlight programme, which aired on 3 July 2013, allegations were made of wrongful political interference in the Northern Ireland Housing Executive, potential breaches of the Ministerial Code of Conduct and misleading the Assembly and the Committee for Social Development.

 The Minister appeared before the Committee on 4 July 2013 to respond to these allegations.
 At the start of the meeting the Committee agreed to hold an inquiry, subject to advice from the Assembly’s Legal Services about how that inquiry might be conducted, its terms of reference, scope and so on.

 You can find out how the inquiry is progressing here.